scroll-tech/scroll/contracts/docs/apis/L1ERC721Gateway.md

-*Thrown when the cross chain sender is not counterpart gateway contract.*
+*Thrown when the cross chain sender is not the counterpart gateway contract.*

 ### ErrorCallerIsNotMessenger